Fix zooming and scaling disabled

 }

-• Setting maximum-scale=1 to prevent layout shifts — Fix your responsive design instead.
-CSS touch-action can prevent unintended zoom on specific elements without breaking accessibility.
+• Setting maximum-scale=1 to prevent layout shifts: Fix your responsive design.
+Never disable zoom to hide layout bugs.
+Use CSS touch-action if you need to prevent unintended zoom on specific elements.

-• Using JavaScript to disable zoom — This is even worse than the meta tag.
-Some libraries add zoom prevention that you may not notice.
+• Using JavaScript to disable zoom: Using JavaScript to disable zoom is even worse than the meta tag.
+Check your third-party libraries for hidden zoom prevention.

 Meta viewport issues often appear alongside:

-While fixing viewport issues on one page is straightforward, these problems often appear in templates affecting hundreds of pages.
-Unlighthouse scans your entire site with Google Lighthouse, finding every page with accessibility issues so you can fix the root cause once rather than playing whack-a-mole.
+Viewport issues often hide in templates affecting hundreds of pages.
+Unlighthouse scans your entire site with Google Lighthouse to find every page with accessibility issues so you can fix the root cause once.